Natural Resources

 A Beautiful Yard Without Pesticides

-Studies show that use of lawn chemicals can have environmental ramifications, especially for children.
-These chemicals potentially can contaminate surface and groundwater, affect outdoor and indoor air quality, and threaten the health of pets and wildlife.
+Studies show that the use of lawn chemicals can have environmental and health ramifications.
+These chemicals can contaminate surface and groundwater, affect outdoor and indoor air quality, and threaten the health of pets and wildlife.
 Alternative approaches include:

 - Leave grass clippings on the lawn to act as a natural fertilizer.